-The most impressive of all the fortified border towns is ALMEIDA, within a mere cannon-shot of Spain.
-It’s a handsomely preserved eighteenth-century stronghold, laid out in the shape of a twelve-pointed star and well worth a visit – particularly during the twice-monthly feiras (on the eighth day and last Saturday), and the annual bash on 1 September.
-The village within is charming, while a three-kilometre walk around the walls – now overgrown with grass, and grazed by horses – shows you the true extent of the fortifications, though you can only really appreciate their shape by looking at the aerial-shot postcards sold in the gift shops.
-If your interest is piqued, two more frontier fortresses – Castelo Bom and Castelo Mendo, around 20km south of Almeida – are both also easily seen in a quick trip from town by car or en route to the A25, which they straddle.
+The most impressive of all Portugal’s fortified border settlements is surely ALMEIDA, within a mere cannon-shot of Spain.
+It’s a handsomely preserved eighteenth-century stronghold, laid out in the shape of a twelve-pointed star and well worth the effort of a visit – particularly during the twice-monthly feiras (on the eighth day and last Saturday), and the annual bash on September 1.
+The village within is charming, while a 3km walk around the walls – now overgrown with grass, and grazed by horses – shows you the true extent of the fortifications, though you can only really appreciate their shape by looking at the aerial-shot postcards sold in the gift shops.

 The town defences